paragGonji/EDA-BankMarketing-Visualization/README.md

 - **Analyze customer behavior and sales patterns.
 - **Derive meaningful insights and conclusions.

-###Dataset File
+### Dataset File:
-The dataset file, bank.csv, contains the sales data needed for the analysis.
+The dataset file, `bank.csv`, contains the sales data needed for the analysis.
 Ensure this file is in the same directory as the notebook to avoid errors.